design-first/system-runtime/README.md

 runtime.install('system.json');
 ```

-## How System runtime help you to create your system
+## How System runtime helps you to create your system

 #### Create your system